-Soon however it occurred to me that the amp it came with (a 19W Yamaha GA-15), while decent enough for my amateurish needs wasn’t doing much for me in terms of tone options.
+Soon, however, it dawned on me that the basic amp it came with (a 19W Yamaha GA-15), while decent enough for my amateurish needs, wasn’t doing much for me in terms of tone options.

 That’s when it all occurred to me I could use a copy of FL Studio that I never got around to using to achieve much of this inexpensively.

-Basically it would act as both a “virtual” amp and an effects plug-in so that I could get a variety of real guitar tones from this axe.
+Basically, it would act as both a “virtual” amp and an effects plug-in so that I could get a variety of tones.
 This is how I went about it.

 Step 1: Connecting the Guitar to the Computer

 The following is a very cheap starter way of connecting an electric guitar to a computer.
 Of course, if you have or can afford a good sound card/audio interface then I assume you

 already have this part sorted out, and so you can skip to the next section.

 My main machine is a Dell OptiPlex 380 tower and I make use of its integrated sound card (Realtek ALC269) for all my audio needs.
 It has 4 audio jacks: a mic-in and headphone port on the front and speaker (line-out) and line-in ports on the rear side.